-Ancona ducks are known not just as excellent egg layers but as a tasty meat bird, as well.
+The Ancona breed is known not just as excellent egg layers but as tasty meat birds, as well.
 Each year an ancona hen could be expected to produce around 240 duck eggs.

 In general, Ancona ducks are known to be especially friendly with their keepers.
 These very social ducks are so large that they are less likely to be snatched by hawks even prior to reaching full maturity.

-While they can live contently inside a large coop and run, Ancona ducks are far happier and productive if they are permitted to free range.
+While they can live contently inside a large coop and run, Ancona ducks are far happier and more productive if they are allowed to free range.

-These ducks are not only a really quiet breed, they are also known to be incredibly easy keepers.
-Duck husbandry newbies that want to collect between 200 250 eggs each year should strongly consider keeping Buff Orpingtons.
+These ducks are not only a really quiet breed, they’re also known to be incredibly easy keepers.
+Duck husbandry newbies that want to collect between 200 and 250 eggs each year should strongly consider keeping Buff Orpingtons.

-Duck from this breed are equally happy in a spacious coop and run environment or free ranging.
-They often imprint heavily on their keepers, and are quite social poultry birds.
+Ducks from this breed are equally happy in a spacious coop and run environment or free ranging.
+They often imprint heavily on their keepers and are quite social poultry birds.

 When Do Ducks Start Laying Eggs?

-Exactly when a duck starts to lay eggs varies by breed, just as it does with chickens.
+Exactly when a duck starts to lay eggs varies by breed.
 On average, all duck breeds reach sexual maturity before they are 7 months old.
 The time of year a duckling is hatched plays a role in how quickly they reach sexual maturity.

 Ducklings hatched from April through July are born at a time when the days are long, helping them mature more quickly.
 Just as sunlight is vital to egg production, it is important to a duck’s growth rate, as well.